On Complex Lie Algebroids with Constant Real Rank: Introduction

 In this article, we study complex Lie algebroids, by introducing a real distribution that we call {\em distribution of real elements} and an invariant that we call the {\em real rank} which is just the rank of the aforementioned distribution.
 When the real rank is constant the distribution of real element is a real Lie algebroid and so we can associate a real foliation to the complex Lie algebroid.
-The Lie algebroid of real elements is an approximation to the Poisson and Dirac structures associated to generalized complex and complex Dirac structures, respectively.
-We associate two other invariants: the type and the class; and introduce the minimum complex Lie subalgebroids and the family of minimal complex Lie algebroids.
-Our main examples are involutives structures, complexifications and complex Poisson bivectors.
+In~the~philosophy of associating real geometrical structures, the Lie algebroid of real elements is an analog to the Poisson and Dirac structures associated to generalized complex and complex Dirac structures, respectively.
+We associate two other invariants: the type and the class; and introduce the minimal complex Lie subalgebroids and the family of minimal complex Lie algebroids.
+Our main examples are involutive structures, complexifications and complex Poisson bivectors.
 We provide a local splitting theorem for complex Lie algebroids with constant real rank.
 We also study complex Lie algebroid structures on complexifications of real vector bundles, we introduce the complex matched pairs and an operation associated with them that we call complex sum.
 We prove that there is a one-to-one correspondence between complex Lie algebroid structures on complexifications and complex matched pairs.